-Since 2007, a panel component has been introduced in the sample design and households are repeatedly interviewed four times.
-Dynamics of the interviewing is the following: households are interviewed in two consecutive quarters, left out in the following two quarters and interviewed again in two consecutive quarters.
+Since 2007, a 2-(2)-2 panel component has been introduced in the sample design and households are interviewed four times.
+They are interviewed in two consecutive quarters, left out in the following two quarters and interviewed again in two consecutive quarters.